fixstars/simulated-annealing-on-wse/cerebras_docker/README.md

 ## Build

-Please place the tar.gz of the Cerebras SDK in this directory under the name `Cerabras-SDK.tar.gz`.
+Please place the tar.gz of the Cerebras SDK in this directory under the name `Cerebras-SDK.tar.gz`.

 ```console
 cd /path/to/cerebras_docker